Article I. Admissions

 B. Degree-Provisional Student

-Applicants who have deficiencies in preparation or scholarship but are judged by the department to be capable of completing a graduate degree program may be accepted on a provisional basis.
-The student in this category will be allowed to take a maximum of ten (9) credit hours per semester for a maximum of two semesters and shall also satisfy all special requirements set by the department before the student may qualify for admission as a regular degree student.
-Upon review of the conditions established at the time of admission, the Committee on Graduate Studies may recommend to the Dean that the status of the provisional student be changed to that of a regular student.
+Applicants who have deficiencies in preparation or scholarship but are judged by the department/program to be capable of completing a graduate degree program may be accepted on a provisional basis.
+The student in this category will be allowed to take a maximum of ten (9) credit hours per semester for a maximum of two semesters and shall also satisfy all special requirements set by the department/program before the student may qualify for admission as a regular degree student.
+Upon review of the conditions established at the time of admission, the Committee on Graduate Studies may recommend to the Graduate Dean that the status of the provisional student be changed to that of a regular student.
 Failure to meet requirements of the provisional admission within two semesters will result in dismissal from the graduate program.

 C. Unclassified Student (Non-Degree Student)